Lime Slurry is the latest trend that is here to stay and I am so excited to show you how to lime slurry a brick fireplace in just one weekend!

 What is Lime Slurry?

 It is a textured Italian lime paint made by Romabio and used for unpainted brick, stone or masonry surfaces.
 What I love most about this company is the history.
-What I love most about this company is the history.
-Taking authentic Dolomite lime from the mines in Northern Italy for half a century, Romabio has formulated two uses for slaked lime.
+Taking authentic Dolomite lime from the mines in Northern Italy for half a century, Romabio has formulated two uses for slaked lime and this type of paint is by far my favorite!

 Not only have they created an amazing limewash paint that we've used many times, but they added the texture to their lime formula creating their Lime Slurry.